Contents

 Keywords

 The global nickel market has witnessed substantial growth, with a projected CAGR of 7.3% from 2021 to 2028, reaching a market value of $59.14 billion [1].
-Countries like Indonesia, holding the highest nickel reserves globally, particularly in Sulawesi [2-3], are poised to benefit from the stainless-steel demand [4].
+Countries like Indonesia, holding the highest nickel reserves globally, particularly in Sulawesi [2,3], are poised to benefit from the stainless-steel demand [4].
 PT.
 Terratrust Harmony Nickel (THN) is one of the companies that is involved in the mining of nickel in Sulawesi.
 Specifically, PT.
-THN's mining activities are situated in Southeast Sulawesi.
+THN's mining activities are situated on Southeast Sulawesi.
 However, in anticipation of the nickel market growth, PT.
 THN faces difficulties in monitoring performance.
-Without proper monitoring, the management had difficulties in managerial decision-making that had caused setbacks, such as delayed mining operations due to unresolved issues.
-In the end, the setbacks accumulated into extra costs, manpower shortages, postponed nickel ore shipments, and the worst thing were obstructing the company from achieving its strategic goals.
+Without proper monitoring, the management having difficulties in managerial decision-making process that had caused setbacks, such as delayed mining operations due to unresolved issues.
+In the end, the setbacks accumulate into extra costs, manpower shortages, postponed nickel ore shipments, and the worst thing were obstructing the company from achieving its strategic goals.
 The management had expressed the need for an effective performance monitoring system to ensure PT.
 THN's survivability in the fiercely competitive nickel mining industry.
-The importance of adhering to meticulously formulated strategies is crucial, especially in a landscape where rapid nickel demand growth is anticipated for years to come (General Manager of HRGA and SA, 2022).
+The importance of adhering to meticulously formulated strategies is crucial, especially in a landscape where rapid nickel demand growth is anticipated for years to come.
 The research was conducted inline to the improvement project of PT.
 Terratrust Harmony Nickel performance management system.
-A suggestion had been provided by the (General Manager of HRGA and SA, 2022), stating that the current business issues could be mitigated by improving the performance management system by implementing solutions that enable real time performance monitoring.
-The improvement of the performance management system was expected to be done in a company-wide scope.
-The previous study by [5] had formulated key performance indicators based on the balanced scorecard framework to be implemented in the company’s performance management system.
-Therefore, the improvement solution implemented through the project was expected to utilize the study by [5] as a starting point.
+A suggestion had been provided by the, stating that the current business issues could be mitigate by improving the performance management system by implementing solution that enable real time performance monitoring.
+The improvement of the performance management system was expected to be done in company-wide scope.
+The previous study by Marpaung et al. [5] had formulated key performance indicators based on the balanced scorecard framework to be implemented in the company’s performance management system.
+Therefore, the improvement solution implemented through the project was expected to utilize the study [5] as starting point.

 Literature Review